We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more

 How to pray with your children

 Everything we do in life brings an opportunity for prayer and falling at His feet.
-And prayer can look differently for each child and each family.
+And it’s okay if prayer looks different for each child and each family.
 As a new Christian, I’ve always wondered, how can I pray with my children?
 Here are a few ways I’ve used, and you can try as well:

 Pray from books:

 At different seasons of life, it can be beneficial to read and savor prayers from books, devotionals and of course, the Bible.

 This is exactly as it sounds!
 Praying in the moment, from the heart.
 It’s one of my favorite ways because there’s no planning or stress.
 LOL.
 Just plain ‘ol good worship.
 This is extremely powerful!

 When I had my first child, I knew that I wanted and needed to teach her the Word, but I had no idea how to do that.
 All I did *know, was that prayer was quiet and on your knees. [*based on observations as a child in a mostly Roman Catholic area] But, for our energetic, holy-spirit filled daughter, this didn’t seem like the best option for an infant-toddler.
 And one day, my husband just started singing rhymes and coordinating dance movements that I’d never heard or seen before.
 They were catchy, easy to learn, and most importantly, they taught her, US, God’s truth!

 I think this option may suit older children better [since they can understand the concept more], but there’s just something about teaching our kids that at any moment, they can quiet their spirits and speak to Him.
 Although this may or may not be an option for your family, it’s worth a try.
 I personally appreciate this type of prayer during certain times of the day, and when I opt for silent prayer, I tell my littles of 1 and 4 years, that ‘mommy is going to pray quietly now, so no loud noises.
 Only whispering.
 Time for quiet time.’